15 Best LinkedIn CRM Tools for 2026

 What I like about it

-Once you have multiple reps, segments, territories, and a real forecasting cadence, a “light CRM + LinkedIn plugin” often collapses.
+Once you have multiple reps, segments, territories, and a real forecasting cadence, a “light CRM + LinkedIn plugin” setup collapses.

-Salesforce holds up well as sales processes become more complex, allowing LinkedIn activity to feed into a structured, trackable pipeline rather than living outside the system.
+Salesforce holds up well as sales processes become more complex, allowing LinkedIn activity to feed a structured B2B sales pipeline that stays inside the system.

 Who it’s for